 In the past I made the mistake of thinking that if I just learned my body shape (which was confusing enough in itself!) then I would be able to dress myself in a way that consistently flattered my unique body.
 But it turns out, body shape is only part of the equation.
 Body shape doesn’t tell you what colors look best on you, how long the hem of your skirt should be, what shoe styles look best on you or what accessories you should gravitate to.
 Knowing your body shape alone will not equip you to have a successful shopping trip.

-Understanding your body shape, however, does equip you to use lines in order to balance your body.
+Understanding your body shape, however, does equip you to use lines and details in your clothing to balance your body.
 You’ll learn how to use vertical lines to elongate or slim, how to use horizontal lines to broaden or balance, how to use diagonal lines to move the eyes to other areas and how to use curvy lines to create the female form or add volume.
+You’ll also discover that where you add details, you also add volume and focus.
 Learning your body shape is an important first step.

 How to Dress Your Body Proportions